Table Olives vs. Oil Olives: What’s The Difference?

 Table olives are olive tree fruit that is meant to be consumed as food.
 The varieties of olives for producing table olives are wisely chosen.
 Those varieties of olives must be cultivated and particularly suited to curing.
 Another essential point is a suitable treatment table olive to be ready for final consumption.

-Table olives production starts with selective fruit collection by hand from the olive trees.
-It’s hard to eat raw olives because of the oleuropein substance causing a natural bitterness.
+Table olive production starts with selective fruit collection by hand from the olive trees.
+It’s hard to eat raw olives because of the oleuropein substance, causing a natural bitterness.
 Processing methods of table olives depend on variety, ripeness, and consumer habits.
 In order to preserve, table olives must be cured.
 That can be done in four ways: oil curing, water curing, brine curing, and dry curing.

 Additionally, depending on the degree of ripeness of the fresh fruits, table olives can be classified in three ways: